osmandapp/web/main/docs/user/troubleshooting/maps-data.md

 The resolution of this problem is to switch on OpenGL rendering:
 _[OsmAnd menu → Settings → OsmAnd settings → Map rendering engine → Version 2 (OpenGL)](../personal/global-settings.md#map-rendering-engine)_ and restart OsmAnd.

+### Hard lock the North map orientation mode

+For Android version (OsmAnd 4.7 and newests) we can lock hard [the North map orientation mode](../map/interact-with-map.md#map-orientation-modes) (Classic North position for maps) by _"Enable Fixed North Up"_ function on General Settings of Profile:

+_Menu → Configure profile → General settings → Other → [Enable Fixed North Up](../personal/profiles.md#other)_

 ## Search
 ### Structured (city &#8594; street &#8594; house) address search doesn't find the house